pteas2/Partisan-or-principled-/README.md

 ## Citation

 If you use this repository, please cite:
 Teas, P. E. (2025).
 Partisan or principled?
 Explaining political differences in attitudes about democratic norm violations.
 Personality and Social Psychology Bulletin.
+1­–16.
+DOI: 10.1177/01461672251372671

 ---